minhquyet2308/Evidence-based-recommender-systems/README.md

 ### OS Requirements

-This package is supported for macOS and Linux.
+This package is supported for *macOS* and *Linux*.
 The package has been tested on the following systems:

-* macOS: Mojave (10.14.1)
+* macOS: Mojave (10.14.6)
 * Linux: CentOS 7

 ### Python Dependencies